eventum-project/eventum-core/docs/docs/getting_started/overview/index.md

 ```

 ## Use modules in templates
 You are able to write any python function and run it from template just referencing to it.
-For example there is default [module `rand`](./index.md) with different functions for generating random values.
+For example there is default module named **[`rand`](./index.md)** with different functions for generating random values.

 ```javascript
 // highlight-next-line